2018 United States Senate election in Utah: Hatch to retire

 Incumbent Republican U.S. Senator Orrin Hatch was reelected to a seventh term in 2012.
-During his 2012 reelection campaign, Hatch had pledged that if he were elected that it would be his last term.
+During his 2012 reelection campaign, he had pledged that if he were elected, it would be his last term.
 Hatch won his first election in 1976 in part by criticizing the incumbent's 18-year tenure.
 Hatch initially announced a re-election campaign on March 9, 2017, though he also said at that time that he might withdraw from the race if Mitt Romney decided to run.
-An August 19–21, 2016, poll conducted by Public Policy Polling found only 19% of voters wanted Hatch to run in 2018, while 71% wanted him to retire.
+An August 19–21, 2016 poll conducted by Public Policy Polling found only 19% of voters wanted Hatch to run in 2018, while 71% wanted him to retire.
 On October 27, 2017, Hatch reportedly told friends privately that he was going to retire in 2019 and on January 2, 2018, made a public announcement of his plans to retire at the end of his current term in January 2019.